Isfahan University of Medical Sciences: Research

-Joint research project in the field of intercultural communication in cooperation with HU Berlin (in work).

-IUMS has one of the largest network of research in medical sciences.
-Besides the research done in different departments of its faculties, it is now handling several research centers in central Iran.

 MUI Journals

 Isfahan University of Medical Sciences (IUMS) currently publishes 14 peer reviewed journals in different fields of basic and clinical, medical and paramedical sciences.
-Many of these journals are indexed by international indexers.

-Online management services for editorial workflow of university journals were established in 2004 and became fully operational by 2005.

 Hospitals

-MUI governs 17 training hospitals which provide health services for the people of Isfahan province and also neighboring provinces.
+MUI governs 39 training hospitals which provide health services for the people of Isfahan province and also neighboring provinces.
 Students, Externs, interns and residents are trained in these hospitals by attending faculty of MUI training hospitals.

+The medical school oversees training at major teaching hospitals, including: